nswaswaJim/oahuv1/pages/updates.md

 ## Updates

-This is brand new!!!

-Most recent changes on top.
+List of updates, most recent updates/changes on top.

 30 May:  Google Maps!!!
 Embedded Google Map feature into new page, Tantalus Lookout - Puu Ualakaa State Park, AKA Roundtop Ride page.
 Map is zoomable, expandable, and includes some Google features.